SUMMER FUND FOR CLASSIFIED SCHOOL EMPLOYEES

 Frequently Asked Questions About the Program

-Classified employees who are employed for less than 12 months, this includes 10-month and 11-month employees.
+Classified employees who are employed with the school district for 11 months or less, who earn less than $62,400 per your in their school district job, and who do not work the summer session are eligible to participate.
 You must also have been working with your district for at least one year to participate in the program.
 Please note charter schools and community colleges cannot participate in the program.

 An enrollment form has been released by the California Department of Education and can be filled out and printed here.
-Every eligible classified employee who wishes to participate in the Summer Fund must complete and return to their district by March 1.
+Every eligible classified employee who wishes to participate in the Summer Fund must complete and return it to their district by March 1 of each year.
 For submission information for your employer see this web post.
 For more details please see our implementation timeline.

 This form can be found on the California Department of Education’s website.
 You can also access it here.